siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 You make be thinking..._did we just delete the whole project?_ Nope!
 The CLI adds a tremendous amount of functionality to your project besides the file layout.
 Note, `vue-cli-service` and the corresponding `devDependencies` in the generated `package.json`.

 {{< tip >}}
-Consider using the above generated view structure as a custom Vue app _or_ [ejecting your VuePress theme](https://vuepress.vuejs.org/default-theme-config/#ejecting) if you'd like less guardrails.
+Consider using the above-generated view structure as a custom Vue app _or_ [ejecting your VuePress theme](https://vuepress.vuejs.org/default-theme-config/#ejecting) if you'd like fewer guardrails.
 {{< /tip >}}

 ```json